nnijat/aca-store-react/README.md

 * Create a index.js file and put the code of rendering App into the div with id = root

 ### App
-* Cut all the html out of index.html that is in the root div
+* Cut all whatever html is left in index.html and put it in App
 * Turn it into JSX by pasting it into your App.js component.
 * Use all your other components in App
 * Make sure everything is valid JSX.
 Remember className.